The meaning of the key GDPR terms used in this policy

 - re-identify personal data that has been anonymised without the consent of M3 or the data subjects;

-- alter, block, erase, destroy or conceal personal data with the intention of preventing their disclosure to a data subject following a data subject request – section 10 below.
+- alter, block, erase, destroy or conceal personal data with the intention of preventing their disclosure to a data subject following a data subject request – see below.

 Where unlawful activity is suspected, M3 will report the matter to the Information Commissioner’s Office for investigation.